 What angle should my solar panels be on?

 Whether you’re choosing to install your system on a ground or roof mount, it’s best to think about the pitch of your roof and angle of your mount rails.
 As solar panels are most efficient when they are perpendicular to the sun’s ray, its recommended to have your panels tilt on a 28-30 degree angle to optimise efficiency.
+You also want to point your panels towards the equator to get the most sun - in New Zealand that means angling them due north.
+If you can't get them exactly north, try to keep them within 20 degrees of north, or you risk losing a lot of output.

 Used, by off-gridders all around the world, one rule of thumb for panel tilt angle is: your latitude plus 15 degrees in winter or; minus 15 degrees in summer.